 Step by Step Recipe

-- Whole garam spices (bay leaf, cinnamon stick, black cardamom, green cardamom, cloves, black peppercorn, and mace) – roast for 1-2 minutes, till it starts giving off a light aroma
+- Start with adding whole garam spices all together (1 bay leaf, 2 inch cinnamon stick, 5 green cardamom, 1 black cardamom, 7 cloves, 7 black peppercorns, and 1 mace), and lightly roast it for 1-2 minutes, till it starts giving off a light aroma.

-- Once the whole spices have been roasted well, add in the chopped onions, and a teaspoon of salt to brown the onions faster, and saute till the onions turn light golden brown in color.
-This is the most time consuming step of them all, but you can cut down the time it takes drastically by using a wide bottomed pan to roast the spices and onions etc.
+- Once the whole spices have been roasted well, add in 2 cups of chopped onions, and 1 teaspoon of salt to brown the onions faster, and saute till the onions turn light golden brown in color.
+This might take about 15-20 minutes or so, but it’s a crucial step, so best not to rush it.
+Using a wide pan helps speed up the process a bit.

-- Next add in the chopped tomatoes, and a teaspoon of red chilli powder.
-Mix well, and saute for 5 minutes or so till the tomatoes cook down a bit, and then turn off the flame.
+- Then add in ¾ cup chopped tomatoes, and 1 teaspoon of red chilli powder.
+Mix well, and saute for 5 minutes or so, till the tomatoes cook down a bit, and then turn off the flame.

-- While you are roasting the onions and tomatoes, in another small pan on the side, dry roast the coconut powder till it turns light red in color.
-It will only take a couple of minutes to roast the coconut powder.
+- Also, while you are roasting the onions and tomatoes – in another small pan on the side, dry roast ½ cup of dry desiccated coconut, till it turns light red in color.
+It will only take a couple of minutes to roast the coconut powder, but just ensure to do this on a low flame, and constantly stir the coconut powder around, so that it gets evenly roasted without getting burnt.

-- Then add the roasted coconut powder to the main roast, once the tomatoes have cooked down, and mix well.
+- Then add the roasted coconut powder to the main roast, and mix it in.
 No need to switch the flame back on, just mix in the roasted coconut powder, and let the roast cool down.

-- Once the roast has cooled down to about room temperature, transfer it all to a mixie, and grind it with 2 cups of water to make a smooth paste.
+- When the roast has cooled down to about room temperature, transfer it all to a mixie, and grind it with 2 cups of water to make a smooth paste.

-- Then in a large heavy bottomed pan, lightly heat up 3 tbsp oil, to it add 1 tbsp kashmiri chilli powder, and mix it in.
-Let the chilli powder roast for 30 seconds or so on medium low flame.
-Ensure that the oil is not too hot and the flame is not too high, else the chilli powder will burn.
+- In a large heavy bottomed pan, lightly heat up 3 tablespoon oil, then to it add 1 tablespoon kashmiri chilli powder, and mix it in.
+Lightly roast the chilli powder for 30 seconds or so on medium low flame, ensuring that the oil is not too hot and the flame is not too high, else the chilli powder will burn.

-- Once the kashimiri chilli powder is lightly roasted, then add in the roasted curry paste from the mixer, and a teaspoon of red chilli powder, and saute for a couple of minutes.
+- Once the kashimiri chilli powder is lightly roasted, then add in the roasted curry paste from the mixer, 1 teaspoon of red chilli powder, and the marinated chicken.

 - Cover and cook for 30-40 minutes on medium high flame, stirring intermittently, till the chicken is completely cooked.

-- In a small tadka pan, lightly heat up 2 tbsp oil, and lightly roast 1 tbsp kashmiri chilli powder in it.
+- In a small tadka pan, lightly heat up 2 tablespoon oil, and lightly roast 1 tablespoon kashmiri chilli powder in it for 30-60 seconds, on medium low flame.
 Tarri is ready!

-Note: If you like only a very little tarri to be floating on the top of your curry, then you don’t need to make and add the extra tarri.
+Note: If you like only a very little tarri to be floating on the top of your curry, then you don’t need to make and add the extra tarri I shared above.
 It will be taken care of by the kashmiri chilli powder roasted in oil in the pot before adding the paste from the mixie, and the chicken etc to make the curry.

 Pro Tips